 - Ventricular Tachycardia involves a rapid heart rate originating in the lower chambers of the heart (the ventricles).
 Ventricular tachycardia lasting longer that a few seconds can lead to ventricular fibrillation, the most serious and life-threatening cardiac rhythm disturbance.

 Atrial Fibrillation and Flutter

 Atrial fibrillation and flutter are arrhythmias involving the atria.
-They may come and go, or be sustained.
-Risk of stroke or heart failure is increased if either atrial fibrillation or atrial flutter is not controlled or persist for more than a couple of days.
+They may come and go or be sustained.
+Risk of stroke or heart failure is increased if either atrial fibrillation or atrial flutter is not controlled or persists for more than a couple of days.